cityjson/specs/docs/citygmlsupport.rst

 #. **Appearance**: the CityGML concept of *themes* is not supported, this means that only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
 Different LoDs can however have different textures/materials.
 The CityGML class ``GeoreferencedTexture`` is not supported.
 The CityGML class ``TexCoordGen`` is not supported, ie one must specify the UV coordinates in the texture files.
 Also, the texture files have to be local and put in folder named ``"appearances"`` located in the same folder as the CityJSON file (thus requests to web services as is the case with CityGML are not supported).

 .. note::
-  CityJSON has built-in support for the metadata of a dataset, while, oddly, CityGML does not.
+  CityJSON has built-in support for the metadata of a dataset, while, surprisingly, CityGML does not.

 CityGML modules and characteristics not supported